ksindi/managers-playbook/README.md

 ## What makes a great engineering manager?

+Your job first and foremost is to execute.
+As a manager, you are a leader who harnesses your team's skills to achieve specific goals.
+To accomplish this, you need to be an adept coach, communicator, and decision-maker.
+However, these roles are merely means to an end.

-An exceptional engineering manager is a leader continuously improving the team's standards, picking up the pace, sharpening focus, building a sense of purpose.
+An outstanding engineering manager continuously elevates the team's standards, quickens the pace, sharpens focus, and instills a sense of purpose.
+Each week, you should see a team that has progressed beyond its previous week's performance.
+You amplify the collective potential, making the whole team greater than the sum of its parts.
+While staff engineers act as force multipliers through technology, you serve as a multiplier through people.

-Great engineering managers should be highly technical.
-They should be able to understand the technical details of a project and be able to contribute to it.
-They should be able to make technical decisions and be able to explain the why behind them.
-That doesn't mean

-Questions you should ask yourself:

-1. Do I lead by example?
+As you navigate this role, reflect on the following:

-2. Do I have a clear vision for the team?
+1. Is my vision for the team clear and compelling?
-3. Does everyone in the team understand the priorities?
+2. Does every team member grasp our top priorities?
+3. Can I contribute meaningfully to our codebase?
-4. Do I know how to contribute to the code base?
+4. Do I lead by example?
-5. Can I deploy a change?
-6. Do I know how to run the service locally?
-7. Can I dive deep on the product, system architecture and code base?
+5. Can I dive deep on the product, system architecture and code base?
-8. Could I answer a support question?
+6. Could I answer a support question?
-9. Do I understand our monitors and metrics?
+7. Do I understand our monitors and metrics?
-10. Can I communicate bad news?
+8. Can I communicate bad news?
+9. Can I speak on behalf of my team?
+10. Am I pressure testing my team's decisions?

+## Should I be technical?

+Effective engineering managers ought to possess a strong technical background, having firsthand experience with the challenges their teams encounter.
+I advise individuals to consider transitioning into management only after reaching at least a senior engineer level.
+It's essential to bear the battle scars of technical endeavors.

+Such managers should comprehend the technical intricacies of a project and even be capable of contributing to it.
+They must be adept at making technical decisions and articulate the reasoning behind them.
+However, this doesn't imply they should be actively coding on the critical path or making all the decisions.

+If you have more than 5 direct reports, you should generally avoid coding in the critical path.
+[Tips](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/) from Charity Majors:

+1. Authoring a feature?  ⛔️
+2. Covering on-call when someone needs a break?  ✅
+3. Diving on the biggest project after a postmortem?  ⛔️
+4. Code reviews?  ✅
+5. Picking up a p2 bug that's annoying but never seems to become top priority?  ✅
+6. Insisting that all commits be gated on their approval?  ⛔️
+7. Cleaning up the monitoring checks and writing a library to generate coverage?  ✅

 ## One-on-ones

-Never skip one-on-ones.
-It's a forcing function for receiving and giving feedback and connecting with your team member.
-Most teammates value it and usually when they don't it's because they haven't seen one conducted well.
+Never bypass one-on-ones.
+They serve as an essential mechanism for both receiving and offering feedback, as well as fostering a connection with your team member.
+Many team members cherish these sessions, and if they don't, it's often because they haven't experienced a well-conducted one-on-one.

-Note this is mostly recommendations for one-on-ons with individual contirburors.
-One-on-ones with managers are typically more "business" where the focus is on strategy, team health and project planning.
+Do note that these recommendations primarily pertain to one-on-ones with individual contributors.
+One-on-ones with managers typically lean more towards "business" matters, emphasizing strategy, team well-being, and project planning.

-Some tips:
+Some general tips:

-1. Aim for bi-weekly one-on-ones but offer to adjust cadence based on their preference.
+1. Aim for bi-weekly one-on-ones but offer to adjust cadence based on your teammate's preference.
 1. It's helpful to offer a shared document with your report where you can both write agenda items ahead of time and tracking action tiems.
 But it's also important to know when to go off script.
 Not all reports will value this.
-1. Focus on 5 topics:
-    - Predictability: create routine, set expectations, normalize change.
-    - Ownership: offer options, clarify ownership, give more responsibilities.
-    - Purpose: clarify the big picture value and importance of their tasks.
-    - Progress: create milestones, share wins, celebrate progress.
-    - Belonging: team culture and management.
 1. I find it helpful to do a healthcheck every month or quarter by asking these "scale of 1 to 10" questions.
-Normall if I get something other than a 9 or 10, I go deeper to understand.
+Normally if I get something other than a 9 or 10, I go deeper to understand.
 "On a scale of 1-10 how would you rate:..."
     - Predictability: How clear do you feel about what's expected of you?
     - Ownership: Your satisfaction with decision power and direction?
     - Purpose: How much your work makes a difference for the team?